 Yeo & Associates LLC can often offer a fixed price depending on individual circumstances.
 Your lawyer will discuss likely costs in a free 30 minute telephone consultation – request a call using our online form or call 62203400 to speak to a family solicitor today.

+When it comes to divorce in Singapore, child custody is a major concern.
 The old ideas of child custody and access no longer exist.
 If you want a formal, legal agreement about where your children will live and when they will spend time with both parents you will need to apply for a Child Arrangements Order.
 However, a formal Order is not automatically granted upon divorce or separation and neither is it necessary if you can agree arrangements between yourselves.

 It is anticipated that a child will have a relationship and spend time with both parents unless they are at risk of harm.
 If you are worried that your child is at risk of harm you should take action immediately – call us or request a call back.